Real Madrid winger Vazquez suffers broken big toe

 Vazquez has made seven LaLiga appearances this season, starting four times and scoring once.

-Madrid are level on points with Barcelona but trail the leaders on goal difference.
+Madrid is level on points with Barcelona but trail the leader on goal difference.